 The Economics of the Public Option: Evidence from Local Pharmaceutical Markets

 We study the eﬀects of competition by state-owned ﬁrms, leveraging the decentralized entry of public pharmacies to local markets in Chile.
-Public pharmacies sell the same drugs at a third of private pharmacy prices, because of stronger upstream bargaining and downstream market power in the private sector, but are of lower quality.
-Public pharmacies induced market segmentation and price increases in the private sector, beneﬁting the switchers to the public option but harming the stayers.
-The countrywide entry of public pharmacies would reduce yearly consumer drug expenditure by 1.6 percent, which outweighs the costs of the policy by 52 percent.
+Public pharmacies sell the same drugs at a third of private pharmacy prices, because of stronger upstream bargaining and market power in the private sector, but are of lower quality.
+Public pharmacies induced market segmentation and price increases in the private sector, which beneﬁted the switchers to the public option but harmed the stayers.
+The countrywide entry of public pharmacies would reduce yearly consumer drug expenditure by 1.5 percent.

 Keywords: competition, state-owned firms, pharmacies